4 Ways Your Website Can Replace Focus Groups

 This is where Apple excels over its computing brethren.
 This can take the form of focus groups, invite only alpha groups, announcement of intent, etc. Poles at the gates have groups of five to prioritize by check-in, but now Southwest has tiers of tickets, which allows people to buy priority pole position.
+1) Seize First Place.
 Musashi.
-This is a timeless truth in marketing.
+2) Create Desire.
 Musashi.

 The Wisdom Of One